dwyl/process-handbook/corporation-tax.md

 ### Computations

-NB: there are *loads* of fields which I'm not going to cover because they are obviously not relevant (e.g.  Donations, Vehicle expenses)
+NB: there are *loads* of fields which I'm not going to cover because they aren't relevant to the FocusHub business and the accounts we have filed (e.g.  Donations, Vehicle expenses).

 * Trading account details
   * Turnover/sales - prepopulated